 Domaine Grosbois

-This is the Loire Valley’s version of the Côte d’Or.
-Indeed, as I recently walked down the slope of La Croix Boisée with Matthieu Baudry he likened the manner in which the soils change as you move through the vineyard, from sandy clay, to clay and limestone at the foot, to pure limestone near the summit, to the slopes above Nuits-Saint-Georges and Beaune.
+And why not?
+This beautiful parade of vineyards is the Loire Valley’s version of the Côte d’Or.
+Indeed, I recall walking down the slope of La Croix Boisée with Matthieu Baudry more than a few years ago, and he likened the manner in which the soils change as we moved through the vineyard, from sandy clay at the foot of the vineyard, to clay and limestone and then to pure limestone near the summit, to the slopes above Nuits-Saint-Georges and Beaune.
 It is because of this very beneficial terroir, the upper sections being ideal for both Cabernet Franc and Chenin Blanc (so are the lower sections in truth, but in general the higher up you go the more interesting the wine), that any domaine or indeed any vineyard located along this slope, looking down onto the mildly meandering route of the D21, is worthy of investigation.
-Remarkably, some of these domaines remain relatively under the radar.
-One such is Domaine Grosbois, when Nicolas Grosbois has held the reins since taking over from his parents.

 Please log in to continue reading: